I live in Grand Cayman (The Cayman Islands) and we spotted our first lionfish on East End where I live in September 2009.

 Lionfish Invasion.
 How they took over the Caribbean and beyond

-- Unlike most fish these guys have an amazing defence.
-They have 18 venomous spines, containing proteinaceous neurotoxin, distributed around their body that deters predator fish from eating them, particularly when they point their head away and their spines towards the threat.
+- Unlike most fish, these guys have an amazing defence.
+They have 18 venomous spines, containing a proteinaceous neurotoxin, distributed around their body that deters predator fish from eating them, particularly when they point their head away and their spines towards the threat.

 - They are extremely adaptable living at depths all the way down to 1000ft.
 They can also live in mangroves as well as brackish water.
 And they can tolerate water temperatures all the way down to 50 degrees Fahrenheit (10 degrees Celsius).
 I live in Cayman and I don’t like temperatures less than 80 degrees.